Karina (South Korean singer): Musical style

-An in intreview with Harper's Bazaar Korea, Karina stated that she loves R&B and Jazz music although she can not imagine herself singing it and that hip-hop is her "main genre" but she "would love to do R&B and Jazz at least once".
+In an interview with Harper's Bazaar Korea, Karina stated that she loves R&B and Jazz music although she can not imagine herself singing it and that hip-hop is her "main genre" but she "would love to do R&B and Jazz at least once".
+In another interview, Karina opened up about her involvement in her solo projects, revealing that she "participated in writing the lyrics, developing the choreography, directing the stage, selecting costumes, and shaping the camera composition".